Cathal-McHale/emerging-technologies/README.md

 - Outputs the percentage of valid words in the string.
 - How to Run:
 - Load a valid word list (e.g., data/valid_words.txt).
-- Run the notebook cells to analyze the trigram-generated text.
+- Run the notebook cells to analyse the trigram-generated text.

 - Task 4: Exporting Trigram Model to JSON
 - Notebook: task4_export_to_json.ipynb